Back To Top

 South Korea's Foreign Minister Cho Tae-yul speaks during the 79th Session of the United Nations General Assembly at the United Nations headquarters in New York City on Friday.
 (AFP-Yonhap)

-South Korea's foreign minister on Friday made a strong case for multilateralism to address global challenges through international cooperation, stressing that it has undergirded his country's democratic and economic rise.
+South Korea's foreign minister has made a strong case for multilateralism to address global challenges through international cooperation, stressing that it has undergirded his country's democratic and economic rise.

-Foreign Minister Cho Tae-yul made the remarks at the UN General Assembly as skepticism has deepened over the role of a deeply divided United Nations and other multilateral mechanisms in the midst of conflicts and humanitarian crises, including Russia's war in Ukraine and the war between Israel and Hamas militants in Gaza.
+Foreign Minister Cho Tae-yul made the remarks at the UN General Assembly on Friday (New York time) as skepticism has deepened over the role of a deeply divided United Nations and other multilateral mechanisms in the midst of conflicts and humanitarian crises, including Russia's war in Ukraine and the war between Israel and Hamas militants in Gaza.

 The minister also stressed South Korea's pursuit of a role as a "global pivotal state," pledging that Seoul will seek to act as a "facilitator," "supporter" and "initiator" for global peace, development and the charting of new norms and governance for new technologies like artificial intelligence.